-To the Board of Directors
+To the Board of Directors Albany County Airport Authority

-We have audited the financial statements of the Albany County Airport Authority (the Authority) as of and for the year ended December 31, 2009, and have issued our report thereon dated March 8, 2010.
-Those financial statements are the responsibility of the Authority's management.
-Our responsibility is to express an opinion on those financial statements based on our audit.
+We have examined the Albany County Airport Authority's (the Authority) compliance of its investment guidelines, with the requirements of Section 2925 of the NYS Public Authorities Law for the year ended December 31, 2010.
+Management is responsible for the Authority's compliance with those requirements.
+Our responsibility is to express an opinion on the Authority's compliance based on our examination.